AstunTechnology/environmentagency_csv_import/README.md

 * Create a virtual environment in the root directory
 * Activate the virtual environment
-* Install dependencies by running pip install -r requirements,txt
+* Install dependencies by running pip install -r requirements.txt
 * See the sample csv file for the correct layout- alternatively change the column mappings in metadata_import.py to match your layout
 * Place your csv file in the input folder
 * Change to the python directory